-The base amount and percentages above are subject to change as needed and determined by NDE.
-Percentages within the funding formula will change in years two and three of the grant cycle.
+The funding amounts are subject to change as needed, for both the initial award and years two and three of the grant cycle, as determined by NDE.

 Supplement, Not Supplant (F/S)

 Funds for this program must be used to supplement (increase the level of services) and not supplant (replace) funds from nonfederal sources.
 Any program activity required by state law, State Board of Education rules, or local board policy may not be paid with these funds (S).
 State or local funds may not be decreased or diverted for other uses merely because of the availability of these funds.
 Grantees must maintain documentation which clearly demonstrates the supplementary nature of these funds.
 AEFLA 241(a)